We may earn affiliate commissions for the recommended products. Learn more.

 Speed: Very high

-WireGuard is hands-down the best tunnel protocol available right now.
-It offers unprecedented speed and security, using top-notch encryption.
-What's more, this open-source protocol is easy to implement and audit thanks to its lightweight code, consisting of only 4000 lines.
-That's a hundred times less than OpenVPN, the most popular protocol.
+WireGuard is hands-down the best tunneling protocol available in 2026.
+It offers great speed and security, using top-notch encryption.
+What's more, this open-source protocol is easy to implement and audit thanks to its lightweight code, consisting of only 4,000 lines.
+That's nearly 20 times less than OpenVPN, which is another popular protocol.

 Built from the ground up, WireGuard is free from any disadvantages that come with an old framework.
 It's also free from the negative impact of network changes, making it a go-to choice for mobile users.